andrewevans0102/closure-examples/README.md

 # React Closures

-This project is a companion to my upcoming post on LogRocket about React Closures.
+This project is a companion to my upcoming post on LogRocket about [JavaScript Closures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures) that happen in React.
 The project was built with vite and can be ran locally with:

 ```bash
 npm install